Subscribe to BRaid's newsletter

 Oops!
 You're already subscribed.

-A five-year programme to trap predators of black-fronted terns starts at three breeding colonies beside the upper Clarence River this winter (2015).
+A five-year programme to trap predators of black-fronted terns started at three breeding colonies beside the upper Clarence River in 2015.

 The colonies are on conservation land neighbouring Molesworth Station, between Jacks Pass and the Acheron River mouth.